borisian/solomini-wp-theme/README.md

 # solomini-wp-theme
 Minimalist WordPress theme for personal website/blog.
 Everything can be added dynamically via the WordPress panel, **except the icon menu, which is hardcoded.**

 There's also no Privacy Policy or Terms and Conditions Agreement page.
+For add color with new tag, see style.css (tag-"tagname").

 The theme meets all the mandatory requirements of the WordPress Theme Checker.
 Only WordPress extension used: **Classic Editor.**